-Board Policy The Board may authorize a leave of absence without pay for continued study to licensed employees who have served three (3) consecutive years.
+Board Directive The Board may authorize a leave of absence without pay for continued study to licensed employees who have served three (3) consecutive years.
 The Board authorizes the Administration to set up procedures for educational leave and approval of candidates for such leave.

-Administration Policy An educational leave for full-time continued study may be granted to a licensed employee upon the recommendation of the Local Professional Improvement Committee (LPIC).
+Administrative Policy An educational leave for full-time continued study may be granted to a licensed employee upon the recommendation of the Local Professional Improvement Committee (LPIC).

 An application for educational leave shall be filed with the Human Resources Department for forwarding to the LPIC by February 1 of the school year.
 A detailed outline of studies must be submitted with the application.
 This outline must show the candidate will be a full-time student.